Charles Bradshaw writes:

 Sgt Francis Donald Stannard, 903139, Royal Air Force Volunteer Reserve, Nationality : United Kingdom, KIA 14 May 1943, Aged 24

-WO Steele is recorded as baling out in error from his aircraft (a Wellington) when it hit a barrage balloon on 7 December 1940 while flying between R.A.F Stradishall and 70 Sqdn based in the Middle East.
+WO Steele is recorded as baling out from his aircraft when it hit a barrage balloon cable on 9 December 1940 while flying between R.A.F Stradishall and 70 Sqdn based in the Middle East.

 He was taken POW.

 During the Long Marches of 1945 he was one of 60 prisoners killed in "friendly fire" by RAF Typhoons at Gresse in Germany on 19 April 1945, being mistaken for a column of withdrawing Germans.